gabrielrovesti/Master-Thesis-UniPD/1 - Thesis/References/Papers and related work.md

 - A Comparative Study of Cross-platform Mobile Application Development

 - Open Challenges of Blind People Using Smartphones

-- A Systematic Comparison Between Flutter And React Native From Automation Testing Perspective

 ## Useful readings